hamzehkhazaei/EECS3221_Xv6_CPUSch_Project/README.md

 3. **Readme.txt**: A readme file in which you explain your implementation.

 ```
-## 📤 Deliverables and Submission Instructions
+## 📤 Your zip file should have a structure like below:

 📦 xv6-cpusched.zip
 │   ├── 📂 xv6-public